primefaces/primefaces/docs/11_0_0/components/charts.md

 ```

 ## Extender
 Extender function allows access to the underlying chart.js api using the setExtender method of the model.
-The exstender function needs to be defined before the chart component, otherwise it could happen that on the first model load, the script isn't found.
+The extender function needs to be defined before the chart component, otherwise it could happen that on the first model load, the script isn't found.

 TODO: Check against Chart.js 3